 This Chicken Pasta Salad with colorful veggies, dreamy mozzarella pearls, juicy chicken, and whole wheat noodles tossed in a simple Italian dressing solves one of life’s greatest conundrums: What should I eat for lunch today?

-- Satisfying.
-Creamy mozzarella pearls and extra-virgin olive oil add the necessary fats that are key to making you feel satiated.
+- Substantial Enough for a Meal.
+Thanks to ingredients like whole grains, lean protein, and veggies, this healthy chicken pasta salad hits every food group in a single bowl.
+Creamy mozzarella pearls and extra-virgin olive oil also add the necessary fats that are key to making you feel satiated.

-- DELISH.
+- Bright and Refreshing.
 Fresh herbs, garlic, and red wine vinegar wake up the salad and make it one you’ll want to eat again and again.

 How to Make Chicken Pasta Salad

 - Whole Wheat Pasta.
-I always choose DeLallo‘s whole wheat pasta because the quality is unmatched.
-Unlike other brands I’ve tried, their whole wheat pasta has a mild flavor and nice al dente texture.
-It works wonderfully in this pasta salad.
 Whole wheat pasta contains more fiber and iron per serving than white pasta, making it a nutritious swap (I promise no one will notice!).